lsimediasarl/OpenTileServerDebian/README.md

 as a standard debian package.

-This backend is faster than Tilestache, but more complex to install and maintain but has the advantage to have many useful features like re-rendering dirty tiles
+This backend is faster than Tilestache, but more complex to install and maintain but has the advantage to have many useful features like re-rendering dirty tiles.

     -mod_tile
     -renderd